 Appling in EMSCAD

 According to the paper, it depends on the size of the training data.
-When the training data is very small, the model is easier to over fit, so it is recommended to generate more data enhanced samples.
+When the training data is very small, the model is easier tooverfit , so it is recommended to generate more data-enhanced samples.
 When the training data is very large, it may not be helpful to add a large number of data enhancement samples, because the model itself may have been able to generalize. it turned out that it is not that the more sentences added, the better the performance is, it will reach a peak and then fall.

-As it shown by Figure 3, the original dataset is unbalanced dataset.
+As it is shown in Figure 3, the original dataset is an unbalanced dataset.
 We apply EDA to increase the smaller part of the dataset.
-After increasing it by 10 times, it shown by Figure 4.
+After increasing it by 10 times, it is shown in Figure 4.